27th Annual Front Range Student Ecology Symposium

 To protect ecosystems and human health we must understand how the physical and social environments interact to produce phenotypes.
 Environments are expected to change at alarming rates.
 Thus, there is a need to understand how environmental features impact multi-level organizations (e.g., individuals-groups-populations) to predict consequences and mitigate risk.
 I will describe how my team and I identify key aspects of the environment (e.g., structures, water flow, vegetation, pollution) that affect the density, group size, social networks, vision, and collective responses of wild and domesticated zebrafish (Danio rerio) in the laboratory and in the field.
 My findings emphasize the ways that subtle changes in the environment can profoundly impact individuals and groups.

 Want to get involved?

-We are seeking volunteers and judges for presentations and posters.
+We are seeking volunteers to help run FRSES 2022.
 Contact us at firstname.lastname@example.org for more information.